AmbiVision PRO Install Guide

 LED strip setup

-The recommended distance between the wall and the LED strip is 3-20 cm to achieve the best visual effect.
+To achieve the best visual effect, the recommended distance between the wall and the LED strip is 3-20 cm.
+Do not cover the ventilation holes of the TV.

 To install, stick the LED strip around the screen back, close to the TV edges.
 AmbiVision PRO can be installed in 2 ways (default start of sticking is from the left corner):